 - 1. Click the desired user's button.
 The Edit User page opens. - 2.
 Make necessary changes to the information shown.
-See Users (on page 182). - You cannot change the login name. - To change the user's password, type the new password in the "Password" and "Password confirmation" fields.
-A minimum of five characters are required. - 3.
+See Users (on page 187). - You cannot change the login name. - To change the user's password, type the new password in the "Password" and "Password confirmation" fields. - 3.
 Click Save.